martyv123/NLP-Yelp/README.md

 This is a minimal script that reads in the ten text review examples provided by Prof. Bart.
 The script will parse, lemmatize, and perform a term frequency (TF) analysis on the reviews provided in the sample.txt file.
 More specifically, it performs a TF-IDF analysis, which stands for Term Frequency (TF) - Inverse Document Frequency (IDF).
+We will then use the weighted values of the terms in the reviews to compare the similarity between reviews by using cosine similarity.
 As we continue to analyze larger data sets, modifications will be added to script as necessary.

+The cosine similarity is the cosine of the angle between two vectors.
+In text analysis, each vector can represent a document (in our case a review).
+The greater the value of θ, the less the value of cos θ, thus the less the similarity between two document.

 # Current Implementation Details